2024 Solar Incentives Guide for Uxbridge, MA - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
 One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a certain percentage of the cost of your solar system.

 The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can receive this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
 Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

 State & Local Solar Incentives